Investment loan rates

 Some investors, confident of a boom in prices, may only hold their investment for a few years before they try to sell at a profit.
 This more daring strategy often involves making smaller interest-only payments (meaning you don't repay the loan principal itself until you sell).

-Negative gearing is another factor that many investors take advantage of; this is a tax strategy that can help make the cost of owning an investment property far more affordable..
+Negative gearing is another tax strategy that many investors take advantage of that can help make the cost of owning an investment property far more affordable.

 Investment tax deductions